Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Manticore.md

 > [!quote]- A quote from Marthok Uldarr, dwarf copper merchant
 >
 > Manticores love the taste of human flesh.
-That's why, on trips through the moutnains, I always travel with human guards.
+That's why, on trips through the mountains, I always travel with human guards.

 ```statblock